 If Dave you met at the expat bar last night texts asking if you fancy a game of football, there’s no one around to make sure you stay behind the computer.
-If you plan on being a professional digital nomad while traveling, then it pays to set up a good work ethic.
+If you plan on being a professional digital nomad while travelling, then it pays to set up a good work ethic.

 I believe work should be fun because you spend a big part of your life doing it.
-Part of the reason why I’m traveling and working on the road as much as possible is that I enjoy the lifestyle.
+Part of the reason why I’m travelling and working on the road as much as possible is that I enjoy the lifestyle.
 The odd distraction can even liven things up and break up the hours of slogging away.

 However, when it’s time to to get stuff done, it’s just impossible to manage five tasks at and once.